noah-nuebling/mf-xcloc-editor/README.md

 ### Comparison with other xcloc editors

 - The best native macOS xcloc editor that I came across is [LocaStudio](https://www.cunningo.com/locastudio/index.html).
-It's very good but has been abandoned and doesn't support the very useful 'state' feature.
+It seemed very good to me but has been abandoned and doesn't support the very useful 'state' feature.
 (Where strings can be marked as 'needs_review' or 'translated' – see above.)
+- The other xcloc editors I found I thought were not very good or were focused on AI instead of human translators.
 - Comparison with online editors (like CrowdIn):
   - These might be a better alternative for most projects.
   - Reasons why I decided against them: